ZakariaOB/Az400PrepProject/5_QuestionTopics/1_Topic/Questions.md

 B. **Correct** You should make use of views.
 C. You should make use of dynamic code analysis.
 D. You should make use of upstream sources.

+### **Question 21**

+You need to consider the underlined segment to establish whether it is accurate.
+To find when common open source libraries are added to the code base, you should add Jenkins to the build pipeline.
+Select `No adjustment required` if the underlined segment is accurate.
+If the underlined segment is inaccurate, select the accurate option.

+A. No adjustment required.
+B. SourceGear Vault
+C. **Correct** WhiteSource
+D. OWASP ZAP

+### **Question 22**

+Your company has an Azure DevOps project, which includes a build pipeline that makes use of roughly fifty open source libraries.
+You have been tasked with making sure that you are able to scan project for common security weaknesses in the open source libraries.
+Which of the following actions should you take?

+A. **Correct** You should create a build task and use the WhiteSource Bolt service.
+B. You should create a deployment task and use the WhiteSource Bolt service.
+C. You should create a build task and use the Chef service.
+D. You should create a deployment task and use the Chef service.

+### **Question 23**

+You need to consider the underlined segment to establish whether it is accurate.
+*Black Duck* can be used to make sure that all the open source libraries conform to your company's licensing criteria.
+Select `No adjustment required` if the underlined segment is accurate.
+If the underlined segment is inaccurate, select the accurate option.

+A. **Correct** No adjustment required.
+B. Maven
+C. Bamboo
+D. CMAKE

+### **Question 24**

+You have created an Azure DevOps project for a new application that will be deployed to a number of Windows Server 2016 Azure virtual machines.
+You are preparing a deployment solution that allows for the virtual machines to maintain a uniform configuration, and also keep administrative effort with regards to configuring the virtual machines to a minimum.
+Which of the following should be part of your solution?
+(Choose two.)

+A. **Correct** Azure Resource Manager templates
+B. **Correct** The PowerShell Desired State Configuration (DSC) extension for Windows
+C. Azure pipeline deployment groups
+D. The Custom Script Extension for Windows
+E. Azure pipeline stage templates

+Considering the requirements
+- maintain a uniform configuration for virtual machines
+- minimize administrative effort

+I think correct answer is A & B.
+To mantain the configuration status of a VM you must use DSC.
+To minimize the effort of creating the VM you can use an ARM template so that you can reuse it for each VM.
+Deployment groups requires more effort.

+### **Question 25**

+Your company has an application that contains a number of Azure App Service web apps and Azure functions.
+You would like to view recommendations with regards to the security of the web apps and functions.
+You plan to navigate to Compute and Apps to achieve your goal.

+Which of the following should you access to make use of Compute and Apps?

+A. Azure Log Analytics
+B. Azure Event Hubs
+C. Azure Advisor
+D. **Correct** Azure Security Center

+- Notes: Azure Security Center and Azure Defender are now called Microsoft Defender for Cloud.

+### **Question 26**

+You need to consider the underlined segment to establish whether it is accurate.
+Your company has a multi-tier application that has its front end hosted in Azure App Service.
+To pinpoint the average load times of the application pages, you should make use of Azure Event Hubs.
+Select `No adjustment required` if the underlined segment is accurate.
+If the underlined segment is inaccurate, select the accurate option.

+A. No adjustment required.
+B. **Correct**  Azure Application Insights
+C. Azure Log Analytics
+D. Azure Advisor

+### **Question 27, 28, 29**

+Your company makes use of Azure SQL Database Intelligent Insights and Azure Application Insights for monitoring purposes.
+You have been tasked with analyzing the monitoring using ad-hoc queries.
+You need to utilize the correct query language.
+Solution: You use the Contextual Query Language (CQL).
+Does the solution meet the goal?

+A. Yes
+B. **Correct** No

+### **Question 30**

+You have recently created a web application for your company.
+You have been tasked with making sure that a summary of the exceptions that transpire in the application is automatically sent to Microsoft Teams on a daily basis.
+Which of the following Azure services should you use?
+Answer by dragging the correct options from the list to the answer area.
+ - Azure Logic Apps
+ - Application insights

+### **Question 31**

+You are in the process of building a mobile app aimed at Android and iOS devices.
+All work items and release cycles are managed via Azure DevOps.
+You want to make sure that crash reports for issue analysis is collected, and that beta releases are distributed to your testers.
+Also, you want to ensure that user feedback on the functionality of new apps is received.
+Which of the following must be part of your solution?

+A. **Correct** The Microsoft Test & Feedback extension.
+B. OWASP ZAP
+C. TFS Integration Platform
+D. Code Style

+   > **Note**:
+   > Integration with Microsoft Visual Studio App Center is a comprehensive solution that
+   > covers mobile app lifecycle management, including collecting bug reports, distributing beta versions,
+   > and obtaining user feedback.
+It is a robust option for teams looking for a complete solution for mobile app development and >testing.
+   > On the other hand, the Microsoft Test & Feedback extension is specifically designed to facilitate
+   > the collection of feedback and manual testing in web and desktop applications,
+   > but it can also be used for mobile applications.
+It allows collecting bug reports, distributing beta versions,
+   > and obtaining user feedback.
+It is an option more focused on the manual testing phase and collaboration between
+   > development teams and end users.